jbilcke-hf/OpenClap-Format/README.md

 > The prompt book, also called transcript, the bible or sometimes simply the book, is the copy of a production script that contains the information necessary to create a theatrical production from the ground up.
 > It is a compilation of all blocking, business, light, speech and sound cues, lists of properties, drawings of the set, contact information for the cast and crew, and any other relevant information that might be necessary to help the production run smoothly.

+Is is an interesting parallel since **OpenClap** actually shares more with the world of theatre and live performances rather than the world of pre-generated movies and cinema.

+An author and producer can use **OpenClap** format in a very light way, only defining broad storylines, art directions and prompts, leaving the rest to interpretation by an AI rendering engine, creating opportunities for surprise, improvisation, and interactivity with audience (**OpenClap** files can include interactive layers).

 ## Under the hood